 Contending with the Ebola outbreak in West Africa has presented an enormous challenge for public health response.
-However, the decreasing incidence of cases in certain regions of West Africa masks […]
+However, the decreasing incidence of cases in certain regions of West Africa masks a looming challenge—namely, how do we manage the stigma attached to Ebola survivors as populations recover from this public health crisis?
+During and after an […]

 About Daniel J. Barnett, MD, MPH